aucoeur/noted/source/includes/dsa/_linkedlist.md

 ```
 Most computations on a list will require O(N) time complexity, so a simple but very useful technique is to pass through the list a constant number of times to calculate some summary of the list that will simplify your algorithm.

+The looping is implicitly done for you by the execution of your program, namely every successive call to your recursive function places some data on your `call stack` and then goes to the next function.

+## Note on Recursion vs. Iteration:
 > Recursive Length of List

 ```python